grafana/Grafana-Alloy-for-Beginners/README.md

 ```

 ### Prometheus pipeline explained
-The first step is to scrape metrics from our infrastructure (local Alloy collector and Postgres DB).
+The first step is to scrape metrics from our infrastructure (local Alloy collector).

 *Alloy*
 ```